MDAnalysis/solvation-analysis/README.md

 ### Contributing

 Contributions, both issues and PRs, are welcome.
 If you'd like to contribute, we ask that you follow the community guidelines outlined in the [MDAnalysis Code of Conduct](https://www.mdanalysis.org/pages/conduct/).

+Solvation Analysis uses [pre-commit](https://pre-commit.com/) for linting.
+Make sure to install the pre-commit hooks if you are working on a contribution.

 ### Citation